AgenaRisk/api-py/README.md

 example_model.create_batch_cases("example_dataset.csv", update_model = True)
 ```

 This will create new datasets (cases) for each row of the dataset in the model, fill these datasets (cases) in with the observations using the values given in the dataset.
 If `update_model` is `True`, the python model will keep the new cases and observations.
 If `False`, the method will create a new .json file for the model with all the datasets (cases), save locally, and remove the newly added cases from the model.
-If there are NA values in the dataset, it will not fill in any observation for that specific node in that specific dataset (case).
+The `update_model` parameter is `True` by default, unless specified otherwise.
+Missing values must be blank cells in the dataset.
+If there are missing values in the dataset, it will not fill in any observation for that specific node in that specific dataset (case).

+You can use `create_csv_template()` function on a Model object to create an empty .csv file with the correct format for all the nodes and networks in the model.
+You can then delete the columns for the nodes that are not observed.

 # 8. agena.ai Cloud with pyagena